White-chinned petrel: Taxonomy

 Both subspecies were formerly considered synonymous with each other, but were recognized as distinct by the International Ornithological Congress in 2022 based on strong genetic distinctiveness.

 The genus name Procellaria is from the Latin procella meaning "storm" or "gale.
 The specific epithet aequinoctialis is Latin meaning equinoctial (aequinoctium is the Latin word for "equinox").
 The word petrel is derived from Saint Peter and the story of his walking on water, referring to their appearing to run on the water's surface when taking to the air.
 Other English names for this species are Cape hen and shoemaker.

 The white-chinned petrel is a member of the family Procellariidae, and the order Procellariiformes.
 As a member of the Procellariiformes, they share certain identifying features.
 First, they have nasal passages that attach to the upper bill called naricorns.
 Although the nostrils on the petrel are on top of the upper bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
 They produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
 This can be sprayed out of their mouths as a defence against predators and as an energy rich food source for chicks and for the adults during their long flights.
 Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
-It excretes a high saline solution from their nose.
+It excretes a high saline solution from the nose.